marciomazza/neapolitan/README.rst

 Neapolitan uses a two-part CalVer versioning scheme, such as ``23.7``.
 The first number is the year.
 The second is the release number within that year.

+On an on-going basis, Neapolitan aims to support all current Django versions and the matching current Python versions.

+Please see:

+* `Status of supported Python versions <https://devguide.python.org/versions/#supported-versions>`_
+* `List of supported Django versions <https://www.djangoproject.com/download/#supported-versions>`_

+Support for Python and Django versions will be dropped when they reach end-of-life.
+Support for Python versions will be dropped when they reach end-of-life, even when still supported by a current version of Django.

 This is alpha software.
 I'm still working out the details of the API, and I've only begun the docs.